notinaprops/Word-Tracker/README.md

 ## Requirements

 - [Übersicht](https://tracesof.net/uebersicht/) for macOS
-Ensure you move the app icon into your Applications folder.
+<br>Ensure you move the app icon into your Applications folder.
 It may open only in the upper menu bar.
 You can access the widgets and folders there.

 ## Author